-We divide the MUDF field into five regions characterized by exposure times of $91-120$, $48-91$, $19-48$, $10-19$ and $3-10$ hours.
-These bins are chosen to maximize the LAE statistics, reflecting the depth variation within the datacube.
-In the following, these four regions (named MUDF 1, MUDF 2, MUDF 3, MUDF 4 and MUDF 5, respectively) are treated as independent surveys, each characterized by its own selection function.
+We divided the MUDF field into five regions characterized by exposure times of $91-120$, $48-91$, $19-48$, $10-19,$ and $3-10$ hours.
+These bins were chosen to maximize the LAE statistics, reflecting the depth variation within the datacube.
+In the following, these five regions (named MUDF 1, MUDF 2, MUDF 3, MUDF 4, and MUDF 5) are treated as independent surveys, each characterized by its own selection function.
 The luminosity at which the selection function reaches 10\% completeness is, for each region, $\log(L_{\mathrm{min}}/\mathrm{erg\,s^{-1}}) = 41.03$, $41.11$, $41.29$, $41.49$ and $41.63$.